surniaulula/wpsso/readme.txt

 * **Bugfixes**
 	* None.
 * **Developer Notes**
+	* Added a new WpssoUtilRobots class.
+	* Added a new SucomUtilRobots class (extended by WpssoUtilRobots).
 	* Added a new WpssoProUtilCheckImgDims class (Premium version).
 	* Added an update option 'active_plugins' filter to sort the WPSSO Core plugin before its add-ons.
 	* Added a new `Wpsso->id` variable to replace `Wpsso->lca` (now deprecated).